seL4/docs/projects/rust/index.md

 - Custom `rustc` target specifications for seL4 userspace ([JSON and docs](https://github.com/seL4/rust-sel4/tree/main/support/targets#readme))
 - Many more crates for use in seL4 userspace

-The development and maintenance of Rust support for seL4 userspace is funded and managed by the sel4 Foundation.
-All of this work happens in one GitHub repository: [seL4/rust-sel4](https://github.com/sel4/rust-sel4).

 <div class="grid grid-cols-1 lg:grid-cols-2 gap-y-24 gap-x-12 lg:gap-x-20 px-10 py-8 md:py-12 not-prose">

   {% include card.html